jrheard/rask/design-doc.md

 Cargo workspace
 * 1 lib crate with shared business logic
 * 1 bin crate for web api
-* 1 bin crate for recurrence daemon talks to the web api for reads/writes
+* 1 bin crate for recurrence/unwait daemon
+    talks to the web api for reads/writes
     TODO read https://www.badykov.com/rust/2020/06/28/you-dont-need-background-job-library/
         waitaminute, why does he even use tokio here? what's the point of bringing async/await into the mix in this situation? no reason imo!